rafaelkyrdan/in-scalaz/README.md

 The `third monad law` says that when we have a chain of monadic function applications with >>=, it shouldn’t matter how they’re nested.

+`Writer` is a newtype wrapper to attach a monoid to a value.

+ A `stateful` computation is a function that takes some state and returns a value along with some new state.
+That function would have the following type: s -> (a, s)